gustavopinto/gustavopinto.github.com/_posts/2016-01-01-the-story-behind-casual-contributors.md

 However, while some contributors want to have a key role on the project, some others do not share the same desire, although they still want to contribute nevertheless.
 In fact, it is well-known that popular projects have a restricted set of core developers, who drive the project, but also a broad set of "not that involved" developers, which are responsible for a long tail of small contributions.

-Despite the growing number of newcomers interested in contributing to OSS, little is known about this particular kind of contributor: the casual contributor.
-In a study published on [SANER'16](http://saner.inf.usi.ch/), we investigated what we call "casual contributors".
-In particular, we were interested in understanding (1) how common they are, (2) what are the characteristics of their contributions, and (3) how they are perceived.
+Despite the growing number of newcomers interested in contributing to OSS, little is known about this particular kind of contributor: the *casual contributor*.
+In a study published on [SANER'16](http://saner.inf.usi.ch/), we investigate (1) how common casual contribtuors are, (2) what are the characteristics of their contributions, and (3) how they are perceived.

 Here in this blog post, we will describe the main findings of the paper.
 If you want to know more about this research, consider reading the [pre-print](http://gustavopinto.github.io/lost+found/saner2016.pdf).

 # OSS selection

-We selected the top 20 most popular projects written in: C, C++, Clojure, CoffeeScript, Erlang, Go, Haskell, Java, JavaScript, Objective-C, Perl, PHP, Python, Ruby, Scala, and TypeScript.
+We selected the top 20 most popular open-source projects hosted on Github written in: C, C++, Clojure, CoffeeScript, Erlang, Go, Haskell, Java, JavaScript, Objective-C, Perl, PHP, Python, Ruby, Scala, and TypeScript.
 Our initial corpus comprises 320 mature, non-trivial, OSS projects.
 However, we removed 45 false-positive projects (*e.g.,* projects that are not software projects).
 Our final list of projects included [rails](https://github.com/rails/rails), [django](https://github.com/django/django), and [linux](https://github.com/torvalds/linux/).

 # Surveys with practitioners

 We conducted two surveys with 197 the casual contributors and 64 project maintainers.
 These surveys were aimed at understanding the motivation, the benefits, and the drawbacks of this kind of contribution.
-Given the opportunity, I would like to thank the 361 developers that answered the survey.
-Assuming that it took about 10 minutes to answer the survey, the combined effort amounts to 2.5 full days.
+Given the opportunity, I would like to thank the 261 developers that answered the survey.
+Assuming that it took about 10 minutes to answer the survey, the combined effort amounts to 2 full days.
 As one reviewer said, "The big deal is the story in the survey part". **Thank you**.

 We observed that 65.8% of our respondents contribute to OSS at least once per month, and 75.2% of them are used to making casual contributions.

 # How common are casual contributors in OSS projects?

-Figure 1 presents an overall picture of some of the studied projects.
+Figure below presents an overall picture of some of the studied projects.
 Each histogram groups the projects analyzed of each programming language.

 <center>
 <img src="/images/post-casual/overall.png" alt="Contributions per programming language" height="330"/>